Suntory

-Suntory Holdings Limited (サントリーホールディングス株式会社, Santorī Hōrudingusu Kabushiki-gaisha) (commonly referred to as simply Suntory) is a Japanese multinational brewing and distilling company.
-Established in 1899, it is one of the oldest companies in the distribution of alcoholic beverages in Japan and one of the largest drinks companies in the world following its acquisition of Beam, Inc. in 2014.
+is a Japanese multinational brewing and distilling company.
+Established in 1899, it is one of the oldest companies in the distribution of Western-style alcoholic beverages in Japan and one of the largest drinks companies in the world following its acquisition of Beam, Inc. in 2014.

-Suntory produces a number of well-known alcohol and soft drinks brands including Jim Beam, Lucozade, Orangina, Maker's Mark, Ribena and a range of Japanese whiskies.
-The company is headquartered in Dojimahama 2-chome, Kita-ku, Osaka, Osaka Prefecture and employs 40,000 people globally.
+Suntory produces a number of well-known alcohol and soft drink brands, including Jim Beam, Lucozade, Orangina, Maker's Mark, Ribena, and a range of Japanese whiskies.
+The company is headquartered in Osaka and employs 40,000 people globally.